-The Leeds Bradford International Airport (LBIA) makes an important contribution to the economic growth of Leeds and the City Region.
+2.34 Leeds Bradford Airport (LBA) makes an important contribution to the economic growth of Leeds and the City Region.
 It provides direct flights to 75 destinations, with flights via Heathrow and Schipol providing worldwide connectivity to a much larger range of destinations.
-LBIA had over 3.3m passengers in 2013, and has potential to grow to 7.1m passengers by 2030 (Dft Aviation Forecasts 2013) The airport employs over 2,700 people, and over

-£40m has been invested since privatisation including a £11m redevelopment of the existing terminal in 2012.
+LBA had over 3.3m passengers in 2013, and has potential to grow to 7.1m passengers by 2030 (Dft Aviation Forecasts 2013) The airport employs over 2,700 people, and over 40m has been invested since privatisation including a £11m redevelopment of the existing terminal in 2012.

-- 2.31 LBIA is developing a masterplan, currently in draft stage.
+- 2.35 LBA has developed 'Route to 2030'- Strategic Development Plan March 2017 (EB9/22).
 The growth plan includes improved airport facilities, a hub for commercial development and inward investment, and having new road and rail connections.
-Its strategy aims to: - i) Meet demand for Air Travel in the Region in areas of business and tourism - ii) Improve customer service with investment in the passenger terminal, improved airport facilities and better use of technology - iii) Establish a delivery plan for improved road and rail access - iv) Agree a planning strategy for expanding the airport as an economic hub in the Leeds Site Allocations Plan. - 2.32 In parallel, LBIA is developing a Surface Access Strategy which looks at short, medium (to 2024) and long (up to 2030) measures to improve access to the airport.
+Its strategy aims to: - Meet demand for Air Travel in the Region in areas of business and tourism - ii) Improve customer service with investment in the passenger terminal, improved airport facilities and better use of technology - iii) Establish a delivery plan for improved road and rail access - iv) Agree a planning strategy for expanding the airport as an economic hub in the Leeds Site Allocations Plan. - 2.36 In parallel, LBA has developed a Surface Access Strategy in association with the Strategic Development Plan(EB9/23) which looks at short, medium (to 2024) and long (up to 2030) measures to improve access to the airport.
 The main medium term measures are a new road link between the A65 at Rawdon and the A658 north of the Airport, including extension of the A65 and provision of an airport parkway station on the Leeds Harrogate rail line.
-Core Strategy Spatial Policy 12 sets out that: "The continued development of Leeds Bradford International Airport will be supported to enable it to fulfil its role as an important regional airport subject to: - i) Provision of major public transport infrastructure (such as Tram Train) and surface access improvements at agreed passenger levels, - ii) Agreement of a surface access strategy with identified funding and trigger points, - iii) Environmental assessment and agreed plans to mitigate adverse environmental effects, where appropriate, - iv) The management of any local impacts and implementation issues, including visual and highway issues." - 2.33 Proposals for an expansion of employment land provision at LBIA were formally made by LBIA to the Site Allocations Plan Issues and Options public consultation in July 2013.
+Core Strategy Spatial Policy 12 sets out that: "The continued development of Leeds Bradford International Airport will be supported to enable it to fulfil its role as an important regional airport subject to: - i) Provision of major public transport infrastructure (such as Tram Train) and surface access improvements at agreed passenger levels, - ii) Agreement of a surface access strategy with identified funding and trigger points, - iii) Environmental assessment and agreed plans to mitigate adverse environmental effects, where appropriate, - iv) The management of any local impacts and implementation issues, including visual and highway issues." - 2.37 Proposals for an expansion of employment land provision at LBIA were formally made by LBIA to the Site Allocations Plan Issues and Options public consultation in July 2013.
 The case for growth at LBIA draws upon the independent study for the DfT in 2013 which looked at regional UK airports and concluded that LBIA had more potential than any other regional airport to grow, citing that LBIA could grow by 114% to 2030 with passenger numbers rising to 7.1m per year.